spacedogXYZ/common-cause-share/_posts/2020-10-21-alabama-know-your-voting-rights.md

 * [Voter ID Requirements >>](https://www.sos.alabama.gov/alabama-votes/photo-voter-id)

 **Use the buttons on this page to help spread the word about this helpful voting information -- and help your friends, family, and neighbors cast their ballots safely!**

+Remember, your vote is your voice -- and it's important that each of us have a say in our future.
+And, if you are in line when polls close, you still have the right to stay in line and cast your ballot!